-When a third-party is involved in the production of an advertising campaign and for media buying services, we have determined that we act as the agent and are solely arranging for the third-party suppliers to provide services to the customer.
+In the vast majority of our business, when a third-party is involved in the production of an advertising campaign and for media buying services, we have determined that we act as the agent and are solely arranging for the third-party suppliers to provide services to the customer.
 Specifically, we do not control the specified services before transferring those services to the customer, we are not primarily responsible for the performance of the third-party services, nor can we redirect those services to fulfill any other contracts.
 We do not have inventory risk or discretion in establishing pricing in our contracts with customers.
 For performance obligations for which we act as the agent, we record our revenue as the net amount of our gross billings less amounts remitted to third parties.